Sensor WiFi and Registration

 wifi_connected_looking_good

-• “WiFi Connected Looking good!” means your sensor is successfully connected!
-Continue below to Step 5.
+This message means your sensor has successfully connected!
+Continue to Step 5 below.

 wifi_connected_checking_status